akim77/readme/README.md

 ## 360 Feedback
 In the spirit of transparency, I’ll share a summary of 360 feedback from June 2020 in a previous role:

 My peers suggested that I make more time to listen, process, and solicit feedback from others before rushing to execution.
-There were times where the business pressure to deliver a product came at an expense of making sure the core team felt heard and incorporated long term product impact.
+There were times where the business pressure to deliver projects came at the expense of making sure the team felt heard and incorporated long term product impact.
 Starting new at Shippo, I plan to make an extra effort to solicit team's input and simmer on the feedback before making decisions.

 ## Things I’m working on
 Being new to Shippo, I’ll be working on the 4 areas below during my first 90 days: people, process, product, and strategy.